How They Came to Be

 3.Academic learning through integrated projects

 At Tiger Ventures, students master the knowledge and skills needed for graduation from their teachers and through projects with business partners.
 Tiger Ventures school leaders’ commitment to promoting student entrepreneurship is particularly ambitious and meaningful.
-More than 49 percent of the school’s students qualify for special education services, and the school ensures that all students receive equal opportunities to engage with the real world.
+More than 98 percent of the school’s students receive free and reduced lunch, and the school ensures that all students receive equal opportunities to engage with the real world.
 In this way, Tiger Ventures raises the bar for alternative education.

 Educators at Tiger Venture choose business partners based on their relevance to the Regents Curriculum, a process that ensures projects are engaging and academically rigorous.
-The school day is organized into blocks, giving teachers and students long periods for projects and academics.
-The morning block focuses on the core academic courses: social studies and ELA are taught together to help students become critical readers and writers, while math and science teachers tie together projects to help students see the real-world possibilities.
-In the afternoon, all students work with the business and technology teachers to develop the entrepreneurial skills needed to start small businesses.
+The school day is organized around project-based learning, incorporating cross curricular collaboration.
+Teachers in social studies and ELA work together to help students become critical thinkers and writers, while teachers in math and science connect their subjects to real-world possibilities.
+Throughout the year, all students work with the business and technology teachers to develop the entrepreneurial skills needed to start small businesses.
 Electives like Support Lab help prepare students for the Regents Exam.
 Teachers are eager about the potential of teaching through integrated projects and are building these skills through professional learning.
 All of these practices support students in earning New York State Regents or Advanced Regents diplomas, and the model is proving effective.
 Tiger Venture students are seeing success in their core courses, and have earned a pass rate on the Regents Exams that is well above the state and district averages.

 “We’re trying to meet the students where they’re at, building projects based on their passions.
 Our 9th graders are working on a proposal to put a café in the school, and we brought in a local business owner who shares that same passion.
 The mentorship piece really sticks with the students, because it gives them a chance to see what it’s like firsthand from a professional.”